 - tracks and measures resource use and waste output,

 - provides solutions for design and operational inefficiencies, and

 - encourages corporate social responsibility.

-There are three main phases to obtaining an EarthCheck Certified Company designation along with a pictorial view of the EarthCheck certification process.
+There are three main phases to obtaining a certification:

-- Registration and Program Introduction – Once the company has registered, an EarthCheck Relationship Manager is assigned and access is provided to the online program that offers support tools and resources.
+- Registration and Program Introduction – Once the company has registered, a Relationship Manager is assigned and access is provided to the online program that offers support tools and resources.

 - Benchmarking – The company submits a sustainability policy, enters its benchmarking data into the online system, and submits a self-assessment.
 The Relationship Manager works with the company so that evidence or documentation is submitted along with the self-assessment.
 Bronze level certification is awarded.

 - Certification – The company completes a risk assessment as well as a policy for continuous improvement.
 During the next quarter, the company will complete another self-assessment and depending on the Relationship Manager’s determination on the level of risk for the company, there will be an offsite or onsite certification audit.
 Once the auditor submits the report with the recommendation for certification, the company is awarded a Silver level certification.
 After 5 years of continuous re-certification, the company is awarded Gold level certification.